nuveo/nuance/README.md

 # Nuance SDK in Go
 [![GoDoc](https://godoc.org/github.com/nuveo/nuance?status.png)](https://godoc.org/github.com/nuveo/nuance)

-This is a wrap of OCR libraries provided by Nuance in their SDK.
+This is a wrapper for the OCR libraries provided by Nuance in their SDK.

+The goals are:

-The goal is to use the OCR SDK features without polluting the code written in Go with many C calls as well provide a more task-based API, therefore this package does not exposes all nuance C API, instead many calls in C will be condensed in a few Go calls.
+1. To enable the OCR SDK features without polluting the Go code with numerous C functions
+2. To provide a more task-based API

+As a result this package does not exposes the complete Nuance C API but instead condenses many C calls into a few Go methods.

 ## Examples